pedropenna/Intellij-Zenburn/README.markdown

 Intellij-Zenburn
 ================

-ZenBurn color scheme for the Intellij 13 based on Emacs Zenburn colors
+ZenBurn color scheme for the Intellij 13 based on the Zenburn for Emacs theme's colors (https://github.com/bbatsov/zenburn-emacs)

 ...